danielneu/amazon-payments-advanced-doc/installation.rst

 Installation process
 --------------------

+* In your browser, open the `Magento Marketplace <https://marketplace.magento.com/creativestyle-creativestyle-amazonpayments.html>`_ page, add it to your cart, and go to checkout (this will be free of charge).
+On the order confirmation page click on :guilabel:`Install` to receive the access key (you may need to log in with your Magento account).
+Copy the access key.

 .. image:: /images/1.7.2/installation_step_1.png

 * Go to :menuselection:`System --> Magento Connect --> Magento Connect Manager` and enter your admin credentials to get logged in.

 .. image:: /images/1.7.2/installation_step_2.png

-* In the `Install New Extensions` section enter **Login and Pay with Amazon** extension key obtained from `Magento Connect <http://www.magentocommerce.com/magento-connect/login-and-pay-with-amazon-advanced-payment-apis-for-europe.html>`_ and click `Install` button.
+* In the `Install New Extensions` section enter **Login and Pay with Amazon** extension key obtained from `Magento Marketplace <https://marketplace.magento.com/creativestyle-creativestyle-amazonpayments.html>`_ page and click :guilabel:`Install` button.
 Magento will display information about the extension you are about to install and after making sure this is the right version click `Proceed` button.

 .. image:: /images/1.7.2/installation_step_3.png